FBI warning: Mobile banking scams are going to rise. Here’s how to protect yourself

 - Use multi-factor authentication: “Enable two-factor or multi-factor authentication on devices and accounts to protect them from malicious compromise.
 Use strong two-factor authentication if possible via biometrics, hardware tokens, or authentication apps.
 Layering different authentication standards is a stronger security option.”

-- Look out for phishing: “Don’t click links in e-mails or text messages; ensure these messages come from the financial institution by double-checking e-mail details.
+- Look out for phishing: “Don’t click links in emails or text messages; ensure these messages come from the financial institution by double-checking email details.
 Many criminals use legitimate-looking messages to trick users into giving up login details.”

 - Guard your credentials: “Don’t give two-factor passcodes to anyone over the phone or via text.
 Financial institutions will not ask you for these codes over the phone.”